Solar Panel Direction: Which way should my solar panels be facing?

 Panel Direction And Solar Inverters

-The type of solar inverter you have will affect how many different directions in which you can place panels.
-The most common sort in Australia are string inverters.
-Some can only cope with solar panels facing in one direction, but inverters that can handle two directions are now common.
+The type of solar inverter you have affects how many directions you can place panels.
+The most common type in Australia are string inverters.
+Some small ones can only cope with solar panels facing a single direction, but most can handle two, three, or more directions at once.
+It's also possible to use two or more string inverters to increase the number of directions covered.

 Microinverters and power optimisers are tiny devices attached to each solar panel.
-As they make each module independent of the others you can face them in as many different directions as you have panels.
+As they make each panel independent of the others you can face them in as many different directions as you like.

 To get your quotes, please enter your postcode: